johnnymcoy/TemplateBuilder/README.md

 - Zombie AI
 - Connect Menu UI

+## To Add:
+Component

+Character Component - Base class
+- ActorComponent-> but with some extra defaults
+- Owning Pawn
+- Owning Controller
+- Owning Player Controller - see shooting component

+Visual Effects Spawner
+- Ballistics VFX example
+- Projectile weapons

+Pawn Sensing in Character

+Testing Map
+Similar to ALS testing map
+also has all floors

 ## QOL:
 #### _Quality of Life_
 +
 +
 +
-Character Component Base class
-ActorComponent-> but with some extra defaults
-Owning Pawn
-Owning Controller
-Owning Player Controller - see shooting component
 + Silenced Weapons, Weapons need to make Noise for AI
 + List of things that make noise
 +